felipead/flight-path-tracker/README.md

 ### Finding the sorted flight path

-Once we have built the digraph and determined the start and end nodes, sorting the flight legs becomes a problem of finding a path between the start and end nodes.
+Once we have built the digraph and determined the _start_ and _end_ nodes, sorting the flight legs becomes a problem of finding a path between the start and end nodes.

-To accomplish that, we can leverage the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm), with a few simplifications:
-- All edges have the same cost, i.e., there's no need to calculate the cost of a path.
-- We can assume that, for any given vertexes, there's going to be at most one inbound edge, and at most one outbound edge.
-That means only one path should exist for a valid input.

-The time complexity of Dijkstra's original algorithm is:
+For a given valid input, each node can have at most one inbound connection, and at most one outbound connection.
+We start with the _start_ node, then find an outbound connection to the next node, until we reach the _end_.

+Assuming the inbound and outbound nodes have already being calculated, this has a time complexity of:

 ```
-Θ(|V|²)
+O(|E|)
 ```
-But that can be optimized if we use priority queues.

----